cybersamx/go-recipes/scheduler/README.md

 # Recurring Task

-Scheduling task, such as cleaning up expired resources, rotating keys, periodically is a common requirement for any system program.
-This recipe highlights the various ways of running an recurring task in the background in Go:
+Scheduling tasks, such as cleaning up expired resources, rotating keys, is a common operation for any system program.
+This example highlights the various ways of running  recurring tasks in the background in Go:

 * **Strategy 1** - Using `time.Sleep()`.
 * **Strategy 2** - Using `time.Ticker` #1.